 2. Choose the Right Officiant

 Whether you're a Christian, Hindu, Jewish or another faith, you should establish who'll officiate the wedding.
-Does it make sense to have an officiant from on of your churches or temples marry you both?
-Or, does it make sense to find an officiant who isn't affiliated with either of your religions?
+Does it make sense to have an officiant from one of your churches or temples marry you both?
+Or does it make sense to find an officiant who isn't affiliated with either of your religions?
 Most officiants are open-minded to multicultural weddings, but it's good to ask.